thisbit/wpinit/README.md

-# wpinit
+# WpInit
-### This repo is for persoal use. use it with causion because it can brake your system.
+### This repo is for personal use, use with caution

 ## Contents
 * Wordpress installer based on WP-CLI ( wpclinit.sh )
-* Wordpress installer only shell based ( wpinit.sh )
+* Wordpress installer only shell based ( wpinit.sh ) - deprecated
 * Wordpress uninstaller only shell based ( wprm.sh )
-* Wordpress plugins installer based on WP-CLI ( wpcliplugins.sh )
+* Wordpress plugins installer based on WP-CLI ( wpcliplugins.sh ) - deprecated

 ## Depends
-* Linux (works on debianites, and should work with not much modifications on other linuxes/macs too)
-* Admin privileges
-* MySql server has to be set up prior, and user with root db privileges should be same as your linux/mac admin user
-* Apache2 should also be set up prior
+* Linux or Mac (tested with debian, for mac some modifications needed)
-* WP-CLI should be installed prior
+* LAMP installed
-* Some installs work with locally stored premium themes and plugins ( enfold, generatepress, oxygenbuilder )
-* Internet access
+* WPCLI installed
+* Wordpress packages are in some cases premium producst so you need to have these for these options of the script to work

 ## What does it do?
-* Sets up local server with custom domain
+* Sets up a local domain like projectname.domain
-* Installs Wordpress and links it to database
+* Installs wordpress and database
-* If chosen, removes all default content from wordpress, themes, plugins, posts and pages
-* Installs chosen theme, its child theme if applicable and activates it
-* Installes chosen installs plugin bundle, and in some cases activates it
+* Removes all defaults content in wp install, unless you select "wp defaults" option
+* Installs a set of themes and acompanied plugins, or builder and acompenied tools
+* Optionally installs a plugin bundle of your choice
-* Uninstalls the entire thing, the files, database and server settings
+* WpRm removes the entire thing, files and database entry

 ## Some comments
-* wpinit is the older file, I am keeping it for archive mostly
+* wpinit is the older file, I am keeping it for archive mostly, same with wpcliplugins
-* read the script before running, it simple, there are comments, dont brake your system
+* Please read the script before running, it is simple, there are comments, it uses "sudo", dont brake your system
-* its recomended to create alias to more easily use
+* I recomend you to create alias to more easily use
-* enter your web root when running the install script
+* Enter your web root when running the install script
+* Do not use this on your server, in the line 176 permission of the entire WordPress installation is made writeable for all.
+This is ok on the local machine, but in no way ok on the server.

 ### Enjoy!